archchang/TIA104_BookCart_Frontend/README.md

 nginx (version number: Windows-1.26.2)

 Deployment
-All project files are dropped into the html folder of the nginx server Please note the encoding problem (utf-8) in nginx.conf
+All project files are dropped into the html folder of the nginx server, Please note the encoding problem (utf-8) in nginx.conf

 Common instructions